BenWiederhake/evo_path/README.md

 All the code and documentation is MIT licensed.

 The images are public domain, and are based on other public domain material ([Germany-Outline.svg, version 30 June 2010](https://commons.wikimedia.org/wiki/File:Germany-Outline.svg)).

+There are many pieces of code with do "something something evolution something something image".
+Hence I would like to tag this particular implementation like so:

+### IRREGULAR RIDDANCE VIOLA

+Please change this flavor identifier when redistributing modified versions.
+The tag `"flavor": "IRREGULAR_RIDDANCE_VIOLA"` is also included into the output to identify output from this implementation.
+You could call it … flavor text! :D

+If you want to reproduce this identifier, you can try getting inspired by running `shuf -n5 /usr/share/dict/american-english` on your system.

 ## Contribute